 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Embalmers job description, Embalmers salary, Embalmers information, what is the job of an Embalmer like, pros and cons about Embalmers, colleges and universities for Embalmers, is Embalmers the right career for me, Medium careers to get into, careers in Personal Care and Service
+Embalmers job description, Embalmers salary, Embalmers information, what is the job of an Embalmer like, pros and cons about Embalmers, colleges and universities for Embalmers, is Embalmers the right career for me, careers in Personal Care and Service

 Anatomical Embalmer, Apprentice Embalmer, Arterial Embalmer, Assistant Manager/Embalmer, Associate Embalmer/Funeral Director, Chief Embalmer, Embalmer, Embalmer Apprentice, Embalmer/Funeral Director, Embalmer/Funeral Director Care Center Manager